 Photo by Shutterstock

 Colorado is synonymous with its primary attraction: the Rocky Mountains, a jaw-dropping geographic wonder of the world whose peaks, crags, and canyons will dominate your view—and your itinerary.
-Visitors come to Colorado for its world-class ski resorts and numerous outdoor adventures.
-They come for …the national parks, dude ranches, road trips, hot springs, and rodeos.
+Visitors come to Colorado for its world-class ski resorts and assorted outdoor adventures.
+They come for …national parks, dude ranches, road trips, hot springs, and rodeos.
 They come to Denver for its museums, sports stadiums, pubs, parks, and bookshops.
 They come to pop a tent, unplug, and walk into the backcountry.
-In Colorado, the eighth-largest state in the nation, there is plenty of room for everybody.
+And while many of Colorado’s attractions aren’t exactly undiscovered, there’s plenty of room for everybody–and no visitor will leave underwhelmed.

 Colorado is a year-round destination, so “when to go” depends entirely on what you want to do.
-Ski season generally begins in late November, with prices and hotel capacity peaking in late December, mid-February, and during spring break in March.
-Come April and May, aka shoulder or “mud” season, ski resorts close down and dude ranches open their doors.
-You may be able to find some good deals during this time, but afterward, the gorgeous mountain summer and fall months take over and people flock to the state for sunny days, cool nights, and epic camping trips.
+Ski season generally begins in late November, with prices and hotel capacity peaking in late December, mid-February, and spring break in March.
+Come April and May, aka shoulder or “mud” season, most ski resorts close but canyon country enjoys ideal temps (and an explosion of cactus wildflowers).
+You may be able to find some good deals during this time, but afterward, the gorgeous mountain summer and fall months take over and people flock to the state for sunny days, cool nights, epic camping trips, and dude ranch getaways.

 Most visitors to Colorado fly into Denver International Airport, referred to locally as DIA and by its airport code, DEN.
 The airport, a modern, circus tent–like affair on the plains northeast of Denver, is famous with conspiracy theorists for its alleged secret tunnels, curses, cryptic artwork, and haunted devil horse statue.